-Universe: The total number of stations throughout the FKNMS.
+Universe: The total number of stations which have been consistently monitored since 1998 until present throughout the FKNMS.

 Baseline: The amount of algae (CHL A measured in ug/L) and water clarity (Kd in m-1) at a point in time (FY 1995-2005).